Pierre Krähenbühl: Biography to 2002

-Running ICRC
+Running ICRC operations, 2002-2014

-Krähenbühl oversaw the ICRC's response to the consequences of armed conflicts in Afghanistan, Iraq, Sudan, DR Congo, Libya, Somalia, Ivory Coast, Colombia and Syria, among other countries.
-He led senior-level negotiations with governments, armed forces and non-state armed groups in a number of regions, and engaged in dialogue on humanitarian priorities in the United States, China, Russia, Japan, Brazil, Australia, South Korea, Qatar, Saudi Arabia, Norway, the UK, France, Germany and Sweden, as well as with the UN, the EU, the OIC and other international bodies.
+As ICRC Director of Operations, Krähenbühl oversaw the ICRC's response to the consequences of armed conflicts in Afghanistan, Iraq, Sudan, Democratic Republic of the Congo, Libya, Somalia, Ivory Coast, Colombia, and Syria, among other countries.
+He led senior-level negotiations with governments, armed forces, and non-state armed groups in a number of regions, and engaged in dialogue on humanitarian priorities in the United States, China, Russia, Japan, Brazil, Australia, South Korea, Qatar, Saudi Arabia, Norway, the United Kingdom, France, Germany, and Sweden, as well as with the United Nations, European Union, Organization of Islamic Cooperation, and other international bodies.

 In addition to conducting the ICRC's traditionally discreet diplomacy, Krähenbühl spoke publicly about civilians affected by war in Afghanistan, Iraq, Colombia, Sri Lanka, and elsewhere.
-More controversially, he broke with ICRC tradition by making public comments about the Abu Ghraib torture and prisoner abuse in 2004.
+Following the public release of a confidential report without the consent of the ICRC, Krähenbühl made public comments about the Abu Ghraib torture and prisoner abuse in 2004.

 Running UNRWA

+From March 2014 to November 2019 he served as Commissioner General for the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).
+He resigned from his position at UNRWA on November 7, 2019 amid allegations of mismanagement; he claimed he was the victim of “dirty politics”.
+A subsequent internal UN investigation made public by the Swiss television channel RTS completely overturned most of these accusations.

 On 29 July 2019, Al Jazeera reported that an internal UNRWA report details alleged abuses of authority among the organization's senior management, including Krähenbühl.
 According to Al Jazeera, the internal report says that Krähenbühl and other UNRWA leaders pose "an enormous risk to the reputation of the UN" and that "their immediate removal should be carefully considered."
 Krähenbühl "unreservedly" rejected the characterization of UNRWA and its senior leadership and cited the ongoing investigation by the UN Office of Internal Oversight Services as preventing him from publicly responding to any allegations.
 On 6 November 2019, the UNRWA released a statement announcing that the UN's Office of Internal Oversight Services (OIOS) completed a part of its ongoing inquiry into UNRWA management-related matters, that its findings revealed management issues which related specifically to Krähenbühl, and that Krähenbühl 'has stepped aside until the completion of the process'.
 Krähenbühl then resigned.

-According to the report from the Swiss radio television program Temps Present, the report of the UN internal investigation does only point to "few elements to charge" Krähenbühl who is appointed the high representative of the President of the ICRC in China in May 2021.
+According to the report from the Swiss radio television program Temps Present, the report of the UN internal investigation does only point to "few elements to charge".